Aendros/Modbus/README.md

 # Modbus
 Modbus application using python.
-This app is intended with learning purpouses and it should serve also as a tool for my own daily work.
+This app is intended with learning purposes and it should serve also as a tool for my own daily work.
 Still work in progress, just the idea...

 Variables a leer